 Mount Penanggunan, East, Java, Indonesia (Credit: Hadi Sidomulyo)

-Between 2012 and 2017 NSC Field Schools were conducted in Cambodia and Singapore, and in 2018 the Field School was conducted in East Java, Indonesia, and Singapore.
+Between 2012 and 2017 the NSC Field Schools were conducted in Cambodia and Singapore, and in 2018 the NSC Field School was conducted in East Java, Indonesia, and Singapore.
 Institutions within the EAS that have collaborated in this project in Cambodia include the Royal University of Fine Arts (RUFA); the Authority for the Protection and Management of Angkor and the Region of Siem Reap (APSARA Authority); the National Authority for Preah Vihear (NAPV); the Royal Academy of Cambodia; Sydney University; Pusat Penelitian Arkeologi Nasional (ARKENAS; National Centre for Archaeological Research), Indonesia; Ubaya Penanggungan Centre (UPC) and the Australian National University.

 The 18 East Asia Summit countries are: Australia, Brunei, Cambodia, China, India, Indonesia, Japan, Laos, Malaysia, Myanmar (Burma), New Zealand, the Philippines, Russia, Singapore, South Korea, Thailand, the United States, and Vietnam.